Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Conclusion

 \section{Conclusion}

-We have presented a novel, simple pipeline to capture, register, and optimize for cloth material parameters using a simulation engine.
+We have presented a novel, simple method to capture, register, and optimize for cloth material parameters using a differentiable simulation engine.
 Our proposed pipeline consists of three separate stages that can be improved upon individually.
 We proposed a novel metric that enables us to capture coupled cloth shearing, stretching, and bending effects, which in turn allows for more efficient and easier capture setups.
-Our material parameters are not limited to the XPBD framework and can be reused with different simulation techniques that employ the same material model.
+Although we demonstrate our method using a compliant constraint simulation method, the proposed method would work with other simulation frameworks.
+Optimized material parameters can be reused with different simulation techniques that employ the same material model.

-\begin{acks} We would like to thank Michelle Hill and Arkell Rasiah for their help with the cloth captures. \end{acks}